Safari (web browser): Background

 Netscape Navigator rapidly became the dominant Mac browser after its 1994 release, and eventually came bundled with Mac OS.
 In 1996, Microsoft released Internet Explorer for Mac (IE), and Apple released the Cyberdog internet suite, which included a web browser.
 In 1997, Apple shelved Cyberdog and reached a five-year agreement with Microsoft to make IE the default browser on the Mac, starting with Mac OS 8.1.
 Netscape continued to be preinstalled on all Macintosh systems.
 Microsoft continued to update IE for Mac, which was ported to Mac OS X DP4 in May 2000.

 Conception

 Apple introduced the Safari web browser on January 7, 2003.
-At the time, Steve Jobs called Safari "a turbo browser for Mac OS X." Apple created Safari for speed, calling it the fastest browser for the Mac.
-Jobs compared it to Internet Explorer, Netscape, and Chimera (later renamed Camino), showing that Safari was faster.
-The second reason that Apple created Safari was to innovate; Apple wanted to make the best browser ever.
+At the time, Steve Jobs called Safari "a turbo browser for Mac OS X".
+Apple created Safari for speed, calling it the fastest browser for the Mac.
+Jobs compared it with Internet Explorer, Netscape, and Chimera (later renamed Camino), and demonstrated that Safari's speed was faster.
+The second reason that Apple created Safari was to innovate; Apple wanted to make a browser better than their competitors.
 During development, several codenames were used, including "Freedom", "iBrowse", and "Alexander" (a reference to conqueror Alexander the Great, an homage to the Konqueror web browser).